IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 The Authorization Client or Resource Servers requesting the metadata document should use the JWK values retrieved from the jwks_uri endpoint published in the metadata document for validating JWT and/or SAML tokens.

-Resource Servers requesting the metadata document should use the "access_token_format" claim to determine the method of token validation and usage (e.g. interpret and validate access token as JWT structure).
+Resource Servers requesting the metadata document should use the "access_token_format" claim to determine the method of token validation and usage (e.g., interpret and validate access token as JWT structure).

 ### 3.103.5 Security Considerations